CIROH-UA/NGIAB-HPCInfra/README.md

 ./guide.sh
 ```
 **Step 5: Visualize results**
-Once the `.guide.sh` script has ended running, it will prompt the user to visualize the results on the NGIAB visualizer.
-If only ouputs need to be visualized then the `viewOnTethys.sh` can be run.
+After the `.guide.sh` script completes execution, you will be prompted to view your results using the NGIAB visualizer

+Note: If you only need to visualize existing outputs without re-running the analysis, you can execute viewOnTethys.sh directly.

 ```bash
 cd .viewOnTethys.sh
 ```

-In order to open the NGIAB visualizer, you need to do a `ssh` tunnel can be done to visualize the results on you local machine.
+The visualization server runs on port `8080` of the HPC node.
+To access it from your local machine:

 ```bash
 user@laptop ~ $ ssh -R 8080:localhost:8080 user@hpc_node
 ```

-This instructs SSH to forward connections from port 8080 on the remote machine to port 20 on “localhost” (which in the case of remote forwards refers to the local machine)
+This instructs SSH to forward connections from port 8080 on the remote machine to port 8080 on “localhost” (which in the case of remote forwards refers to the local machine)

+Access the visualizer by opening in your local browser: `http://localhost:8080`

 ## Run NextGen In A Box
 To run NextGen framework, hydrologist only have to execute the [guide script](https://github.com/CIROH-UA/Ngen-Singularity/blob/main/guide.sh) to run simulations on self-contained NextGen framework container image.